-Exclusive Brian May Tribute Issue
+Brian May Tribute Edition

-BM aficionados should head to the GI website to check out Jamie's web-exclusive "Tone On A Budget" video in which the BMG Special is just one element in an eminently affordable hardware solution to the age-old conundrum of how to get the Brian May sound without blowing the bank.
+BM aficionados should also check out Jamie's Tone On A Budget video for Guitar Interactive in which the BMG Special is just one element in an eminently affordable hardware solution to the age-old conundrum of how to get the Brian May sound without blowing the bank.